ruanmaia/bitbucket-deployments-envbuilder/README.md

 # bitbucket-deployments-envbuilder

 ## 1. Overview
-*This project goal is provide a way to set up bitbucket deployment environment variables automatically based on .env files. the boring process is gone!*
+*This project goal is provide a way to set up bitbucket deployment environment variables automatically based on .env files.
+The boring process is gone!*

 ## 2. Installation
 1. Clone this project: